Skip to main content

 Most public meetings, including those of the City Council and Planning Commission, will eventually be held on the 1st floor of the Independence Municipal Commons.

 A new Council Chambers is currently under construction.
-Until it opens, most public meetings will be held at City Hall (111 E. Maple Avenue) or the Independence Utilities Center (17221 E. 23rd St. S).
+Until it opens, most public meetings will be held at IMC (20201 E. Jackson Dr.) in the first-floor conference rooms or at the former Independence Utilities Center (17221 E. 23rd St. S).

-Utilities staff will move to Independence Municipal Commons in early 2026.
+Utilities staff moved to Independence Municipal Commons in early 2026.

-After the move, the IUC building (17221 E. 23rd St. S.) will be converted into office space for the Independence Police Department.
+After the move, the former IUC building (17221 E. 23rd St. S.) was converted into office space for the Independence Police Department.

 Question 1 of the 2025 General Obligation Bond proposed the creation of an Independence Justice Center campus on land adjacent to the current IUC building.
 The proposal included space for police training, Municipal Court, and City Detention, K-9, and Special Operations units, and was designed to connect with planned renovations to police office space at the renovated IUC building.
 Voters did not approve GO Bond funding for the additional phases of the Justice Center.